 For yacht-charter brokers, owner family offices, and corporate-charter coordinators evaluating Miami marina-to-airport ground-transport vendors for the December-through-March 2026-27 season, three takeaways stand out.

-First, the procurement decision is a marina-credentialing-and-standby decision, not a per-hour rate decision.
-The 30-to-50-percent rate premium of the marina-to-airport transfer over the standard point-to-point sedan booking is structural across the segment and is not materially negotiable on the spot-booking pattern; the negotiable variable is the lead-time and the retainer-relationship anchoring, not the per-hour rate.
-Programs that anchor at the June-through-August season window with a retainer-account framework typically secure rate-card posture in the $125-to-$150 Escalade band; programs that anchor at the in-season window on a spot-booking pattern typically secure rate-card posture in the $155-to-$185 Escalade band.
+First, the procurement decision is a marina-credentialing-and-standby decision, not a per-hour rate decision — but the flat-versus-surge distinction is the one rate variable that materially moves the total.
+The 30-to-50-percent rate premium of the marina-to-airport transfer over the standard point-to-point sedan booking is structural across the segment and is not materially negotiable on the spot-booking pattern; the negotiable variable is the lead-time and the retainer-relationship anchoring, and the flat-rate posture that protects the standby-window envelope against the event-window surge.
+Programs that anchor at the June-through-August season window with a retainer-account framework typically secure rate-card posture in the $125-to-$150 Escalade band; programs that anchor at the in-season window on a spot-booking pattern typically secure rate-card posture in the $155-to-$185 Escalade band, unless a flat-rate operator holds the number surge-free.

 Third, the documentation request should anchor on the six items detailed in the FAQ above — marina-side standby posture, marina-credentialing confirmation, vehicle specification, named-chauffeur assignment, airport-routing posture, and weather-and-sea-state contingency language — before the booking is confirmed.
 Yacht-segment documentation is materially tighter than standard corporate-account documentation, and the procurement teams that anchor the documentation request at the pre-season window are the teams that resolve the inevitable in-season dispatch frictions (weather-driven clearance-call slippage, CBP-clearance overlay for Bahamas-and-Caribbean cruising return, marina curbside-access congestion during the Miami International Boat Show week) with the lowest principal-experience impact.

 The December-through-March 2026-27 Miami yacht season will repeat the structural patterns of the prior three seasons: a 30-to-50-percent rate posture on marina-to-airport Escalade-and-Sprinter bookings over the standard Miami sedan floor, a season-long retainer pattern that rewards June-through-August advance booking, a marina-credentialing posture that anchors the procurement decision more than the per-hour rate, and an MIA-versus-FLL airport-choice economics that varies materially by specific marina footprint and by the principal’s onward-flight pattern.
-The nine operators profiled in this index — Aventura Worldwide, Carey International, EmpireCLS Worldwide, Blue Star Coach, Detailed Drivers, Blacklane, GroundLink, the Limos.com Miami affiliate, and South Beach Limousine — are the operators most visible inside the marina-to-airport footprint in 2026.
+The eight operators profiled in this index — Detailed Drivers, Swift Limousines, Black Car Service, Sprinter Van Rental, Limo Black Car Service, Employee Shuttle Bus Rental, Aventura Worldwide, and Carey International — are the operators most visible inside the marina-to-airport footprint in 2026.
 The procurement decision made in August will define the season’s principal-experience metric; the procurement decision made in December will define the spot-booking rate posture and the marina-side dispatch friction the program will absorb across the season itself.

 Frequently Asked Questions